 This is your second-tier list, including items that are by no means necessary, except on an individual basis.
 If you have the means and the space, pick up a few of these items:

-Cardio Machine: There's no reason you need a machine to do cardio.
+Cardio Machines: There's no reason you need a machine to do cardio.
 You can run, walk or bike outside, jump rope or do cardio drills like high knees and mountain climbers.
-But if you like running on a treadmill, or you're a cyclist who wants the option of training indoors, purchase a machine if it's in your budget and you have the space.
+But if you like running on a treadmill, or you're a cyclist who wants the option of doing your training rides indoors, purchase a machine if it's in your budget and you have the space.

 5. Plan for Your Dream Equipment